Key takeaways from the Environmental Impacts InFocus webinar

 - LCA measures a variety of impacts, like Carbon Footprint (Global Warming Potential) but also acidification, eutrophication, ozone depletion potentials, as well as water use and land use among others.
-Overall, there are about 16 different impacts that LCA can provide a metric for.
+Overall, there are almost 20 different impacts that LCA can provide a metric for.
 Fish In : Fish Out (FIFO) ratios have recently been incorporated as well, although attempts are being made to add more universal biodiversity metrics such as using natural capital as a reference point.

 - LCA relies on a value chain perspective: it measures the sustainability of the whole value chain, not just a particular use point, by looking at the production/capture, processing, distribution, consumption, and waste disposal.
 At each point of the value chain there are impacts and LCA attempts to collate those.

 - LCA measures the release of emissions, not the actual impact of emissions on the environment: LCA works on “mid-point” impacts, meaning for instance that it measures CO2 equivalents, not how much the world warms up by; it measures SO2 equivalents, not how much the pH of the ocean changes etc.

 Making sense of emissions: characterisation and product function

 Most of the environmental impacts associated with aquaculture, up to the farm-gate, are related to feed supply (raw materials production and processing) and use (FCR).
 To assess that impact, scientists need to understand how each of the different ingredients used in a feed contribute in terms of the different LCA parameters.